Home » All Blogs » Apex Triggers in Salesforce

 4. Use Old Map

-5. Follow Best practice for triggers
+5. Follow Best practices for triggers

 Trigger Order of Execution